Vancouver (Burrard Inlet) Port of Call

 Vancouver has two separate cruise terminals with the Canada Place Terminal being the main one and closest to shops, restaurants, hotels and attractions.
 The Ballantyne Pier is located approximately 10 minutes from the city centre and shuttle and taxis can be hailed to get into town.

-Vancouver has an excellent public transport system and visitors will find it very easy to navigate with local buses, the Skytrain (light rail transit), and the Seabus, which departs from the Waterfront Centre (next to Canada Place) all operate regularly.
-Visitors can buy an all zone day pass for $9 per adult.
+Vancouver has an excellent public transport system and visitors will find it very easy to navigate with local buses, the Skytrain (light rail transit), and the Seabus, which departs from the Waterfront Centre (next to Canada Place).
+All operate regularly.
+Visitors can buy an all zone day pass which will save money if making extensive use of public transport.
 Car rental agencies are located at the Canada Place Terminal while others can be found downtown on West Georgia Street.

-Visitors must be sure to visit Vancouver's most popular tourist attraction, Stanley Park as well as the Chinese gardens at Dr. Sun Yat-Sen in Chinatown.
-The Vancouver Aquarium Marine Science Centre is a must as well as the Kids Water Park, Vancouver Art Gallery, H.R.
-MacMillan Space Centre, Museum of Anthropology and the Bloedel Floral Conservatory, the second largest dome greenhouse in the world.
+Visitors must be sure to visit Vancouver's most popular tourist attraction, Stanley Park, as well as the Chinese gardens at Dr. Sun Yat-Sen in Chinatown.
+The Vancouver Aquarium Marine Science Centre is a must, as is the Kids Water Park, Vancouver Art Gallery, H.R.
+MacMillan Space Centre, Museum of Anthropology and the Bloedel Floral Conservatory.

 Eighties Restaurant - popular eatery serving hearty home-cooked fare